Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- heuristic bot behavior;
+- Heuristic bot behavior means the practice bot uses programmed rules and decision logic rather than machine learning.
-- bot runtime state;
+- Bot runtime state tracks what the bot has already done and what decision context it is operating under.
-- deterministic action scheduling inside the same tick system.
+- The bot acts inside the same deterministic tick system as human input, which keeps simulation rules consistent.

 What to understand: